Home » HSRM » RCA Victor Studio (1929- c. 1980)

 Following the lead of the Berliner family, the RCA Victor studio continued to record numerous Canadian’s artists, both English and French.
 The studio also developed an interest in a variety of musical styles – folk, country and classical music, choirs, chamber music, jazz and others – and didn’t hesitate to go on the road to capture exceptional performances.
 Such was the case in 1941, when a choir and orchestra led by Wilfrid Pelletier was recorded in St-Laurent.

-Among the people who have worked for the studio over the years, we find Marcel Leblanc, an artistic director, and the following recordist: Lionel Parent, Michel Éthier, Pierre Tessier, Gaétan Desbiens, Claude Allard and Emile Lépine to name but a few.
+Among the people who worked there were: Eddy Traynor, manager of the RCA Victor studio; Roger Bélair; Marcel Leblanc, artistic director; and sound engineers Lionel Parent, Michel Éthier, Pierre Tessier, Gaétan Desbiens, Claude Allard, and Émile Lépine, to name a few.